DasithEdirisinghe/weaviate_doc/README.md

 - Additionaly weaviate allows developers to create custome modules.
 - If the developer comfortable with the design of the module he can start on creating the module.
-- In order to design a proper module schema developer should have a idea about the inference model that he use and accordingly have to add additional arguments.
+- In order to design a proper module schema developer should have an idea about the inference model that he use and accordingly have to add additional arguments.

 - Example Design related to Token classification module